jpmattia/jpmattia.github.io/_posts/2026-1-31-IT-consultant-French-Laundry.md

 <hr>
 [^2]: Engineers have a lot of ideas about how IT support *should* be done and will not hesitate take over the job, which then leaves you with the problem of back-filling the engineer's job.

+bones:

+ We were determined to find someone good in order to avoid the inevitable situation where a design engineer decides to burn his or her time on taking over IT "to make sure it's done right".
+(Engineers can be quite opinionated as to how their computers ought to run, to the point that they would take over the IT job, which leaves you with the problem of back-filling the even rarer engineer's talent.)